AI Compliance: What It Is and Why You Should Care [2024 update]

 Man worried at the desk

-On June 14, 2023, the European Parliament hashed out its stance on some pretty important AI issues.
+Since the conception of the act, the European Parliament hashed out its stance on some pretty important AI issues.
 They expressed concerns about AI systems that can identify people in public spaces in real-time, or afterwards, with law enforcement being the only exception in serious crime cases, but only if they’ve got a judge’s approval.
 They’re also worried about systems that categorize people using sensitive details like gender or race, predictive policing that profiles individuals based on location or past behavior, systems that can read emotions in contexts like law enforcement or schools, and the random gathering of personal data from social media or CCTV to build facial recognition databases.
 They’re worried all of this could breach people’s rights and privacy.

-Parliament members also decided that they needed to be extra careful about AI that could harm people’s health, safety, fundamental rights, or the environment, as well as AI that could manipulate voters or affect the content folks see on big social media platforms.
+Parliament members also decided that they need to be extra careful about AI that could harm people’s health, safety, fundamental rights, or the environment, as well as AI that could manipulate voters or affect the content folks see on big social media platforms.
 Companies behind AI technologies like GPT, which is a model that can generate language like a human, need to make sure their tech respects human rights, health, safety, and our environment.
 These companies need to show that they’re doing everything they can to prevent problems, meet design and information standards, and register in the EU’s database.
 They also need to be transparent about the fact their content is AI-generated and not created by humans.
 To support the growth of AI technology while protecting people’s rights, parliament members have proposed exceptions for research and open-source AI components.
 They’re encouraging the use of “regulatory sandboxes” where AI can be tested in a safe, controlled environment before being released into the wild.

 Lastly, they want to give people more power to complain about AI systems and get explanations when these high-risk AI systems have a significant impact on their rights.
 They also want to strengthen the role of the EU AI Office to ensure these AI rules are followed correctly.